← Transmissions

 Tendances e-commerce 2026 : IA et 1st-party data

-E-commerce trends 2026 — Stellar Projects
+E-commerce Trends 2026 — Stellar Projects

-What are "e-commerce trends 2026"?
+What do we mean by "e-commerce trends 2026"?

-2026 Panorama (figures, drivers, risks)
+2026 Overview (figures, drivers, risks)

 Generative AI & immersive technologies